Skip to content

 Our most important resource

 Our employees are our most important asset.
 They drive change and get us to where we want to go.
 We treat them as equals, give them responsibility and focus on fair working conditions, equal opportunities, social security and personal development.
-We support educational measures both for our guests and our employees.
-We pay particular attention to appropriate and fair wages, social security, fair employment models, the integration and inclusion of employees, and a meaningful working environment where effort is recognised and valued.
+We support educational measures both for guests and for our employees.
+We give particular consideration to appropriate and fair wages, social security, fair employment models, the integration and inclusion of employees, and an appreciative, meaningful working environment.

 Number of employees